WhiskeyMC/Magic-Be-Gathered-Here/lore/korvolds-cursed-banquet.md

 ## 🏰 The Law of the Banquet

 For curses born of the fae do not die when their first joke is spent.

 They linger.

 They learn.

 They crawl into custom, into law, into the soft mouths of those who survive long enough to explain why the horror must continue.

 By dawn, the servants who had hidden beneath the stairwells came forth and found the dragon sleeping upon a hill of gifts and bones.
 None dared wake him.
 None dared flee him.
-For the doors of the hall stood open, yet every road beyond them seemed suddenly longer than it had before.
+The doors of the hall stood open, yet every road beyond them seemed suddenly longer than it had before.

 So they cleaned.